AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

     1. Set conditions such as minimum cart value and customer group.
     1. Save and apply the rule.
     1. Add products to cart to trigger the rule.
-    1. Use GraphQL to verify all the cart rules:
+    1. Use [!DNL GraphQL] to verify all the cart rules:

         ```
         query {